 We motored into the nearby La Maddalena Archipelago, which is a protected national park.
 We anchored in a small bay called Cala Spalmatore on Isola La Maddalena.
 It has a nice beach with clear turquoise waters and until around 1800 we were the only boat.
 We spent the relaxing and snorkelling around the rocks where we saw huge clams.
 Another evening on board but at least the wind is light so we should sleep soundly.

-Pictures below of Nimrod next to one of the super yachts, Caron, Yvonne and Liz in Porto Cervo and Cala Spalmatore.
+Pictures of Nimrod next to one of the super yachts, Caron, Yvonne and Liz in Porto Cervo and Cala Spalmatore.